SantiH97/BaSP-M2023/README.md

 I provided my solutions to six sets of problems cocerning javaScript.
 This are divided into six .js stand-alone files linked together by an index.html file
 ## How to use.
 ```
-For the week-04 version visit https://santih97.github.io/BaSP-M2023/week-04/index.html or open with any browser, idealy a modern one, for older versions (Chrome, Firefox, Opera, etc...).
+For the week-05 version visit https://santih97.github.io/BaSP-M2023/week-05/index.html, for the week-04 version visit https://santih97.github.io/BaSP-M2023/week-04/index.html or open with any browser for older versions, idealy a modern one (Chrome, Firefox, Opera, etc...).
 ```
 ## Author.
 #### -Santiago Herrea.